eddelbuettel/tidycpp/vignettes/motivation.md

 We also altered whitespace away from our preferred use of four spaces; see the original function (also containing full copyright headers and more) [here](https://github.com/eddelbuettel/dang/blob/master/src/rollMinMax.cpp).

 The key point, however, is immediately apparent.
-The two version are essentially identical (though the Rcpp version will have more type checks, exception handling, wrapper generation and all the other reasons why often use Rcpp).
+The two versions are essentially identical (though the Rcpp version will have more type checks, exception handling, wrapper generation and all the other reasons why we often use Rcpp).

 :::::: {.columns}
 ::: {.column width="49.75%"}